SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 • METER SWITCHES (S1 & S2) - S1 solar charge current.
 S2 load discharge current.
 Switches are normally off to minimize power drain.

-• CIRCUIT BREAKERS 1-11 (Fed by Switched Power from Discharge Buss BB1) - These breakers are manually operated to switch power to each load as required.
+• CIRCUIT BREAKERS 1-11 (Fed by Switched Power from Distribution Buss BB1) - These breakers are manually operated to switch power to each load as required.
 This bank of similar function breakers is clustered on the left side of the panel.
 Some may be left on with the power controlled by a switch on the device.
-You will reduce the life of a breaker by using it as a switch.
+The life of a breaker is reduced by using it as a switch.

 is sized for 3 incandescent bulbs just in case I have to replace an LED bulb with an incandescent.

 (If you wish to install an LED tri-light on the mast head as an alternate to the hull mounted running lights then install a single throw double pole switch after BKR 1 to direct power to either set of lights, NOT both.
 It is confusing and therefore illegal to illuminate two sets of running lights on a boat.
-The double pole switch will ensure proper operation and legal compliance.
+The double pole switch will eliminate confusion and ensure legal compliance.
 It is common to use a tri-light for visibility in deep ocean troughs and the hull lights in a harbour.)

 Its useful to install a quick blow fuse on the battery return wire to protect the VHF against an air induced power surge.